emleddin/research-scripts/LICHEM-tools/README.md

 ## `create-reg.py`
 VMD and LICHEM use one numbering system, whereas TINKER uses another.
-This script provides a skeleton for building a `regions.inp` to be used with LICHEM, as well as a file mapping the `BASIS` file to the numbering in VMD and TINKER.
+This script provides a skeleton for building a `regions.inp` to be used with LICHEM, as well as the `BASIS` file.
+A file mapping the `BASIS` file to the numbering in VMD and TINKER, and the respective assignments will be created (`BASIS_verification.txt`).

 The `select_QM` function needs heavy modification to make it apply to your QM/MM system, because you need to define the unique QM region.
+The `select_higher_basis` function also needs to me modified, so that the atoms needing a higher level of theory can be specified.
 The benefit to scripting this process is being able to use the MDAnalysis selection language.
 With atom selection commands, you can explicitly list the atoms in your QM